NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

 #### **Physical Path View**

-> Applies to objects of class or subclass `GenericPort`
+> Applies to objects of the `GenericPort` subclasses

 Calculates and plots the longest path from a source port to another port, considering `mirror`, `mirrorMultiple`, `endpointA` and `endpointB` relationships.
 This view represents hierarchically the components that are part of the route, showing clearly their interconnections and the order in which they are arranged.
 See more in [Outside Plant Management](../physical/ospman/index.html).